-The good news, however, is that you can source fantastic fitness and activity trackers for under $100 – you just need to know where to look.
+The good news, however, is that you can source fantastic fitness and activity trackers while not spending a bundle – you just need to know where to look.
 Those that are water resistant are especially popular, which is why we will be looking at some of the best water resistant trackers you can pick up on the cheap.

 Polar Loop’s soft and flexible wristband is very light and water resistant, so you can wear it all the time.
 The Loop features a screen composed of 85 individually placed LED lights.
 The device makes use of its screen well, managing to deliver just the right amount of easy to read stats and updates.

 Loop works 24 hours a day, 7 days per week, constantly monitoring any activity you do, and that also includes sleep.
-The Loop logs and tracks steps taken and calories burnt and even tells you how much time you have spent sitting and resting.
+It tracks steps taken and calories burnt and even tells you how much time you have spent sitting and resting.

 You will not get any advanced swimming metrics, but the device does track your calories burned, and if you want to monitor your heart rate, the Polar H7 chest strap is also water-resistant.